 To understand this is to understand the love of being loving.
 It radically changes us.
 People, in and of themselves, cannot give us happiness.
 Activities, in and of themselves, cannot give us happiness.
 At a certain stage of development, one releases all the attachments to both people and activities as a source of happiness.
 In so doing, one finds a more subtle way of being present in the world.
 One becomes a loving presence, a centre for Divine grace.
 Once again, people and activities are enjoyed.
 In fact, much more so.
 However, there is no craving or desire to get something, no expectation that the person or activity can fulfil us.
 One brings something – the love of God.

 During this whole period of suffering and mental and spiritual struggling, Dr. Hora let me both suffer and struggle.
 He, at no point, tried to alleviate my suffering by human means – by sympathy, affection or human advice.
 He knew that if I just kept going, the understanding of nonpersonal, divine Love would come.
 Happily, it did.
-The darkness grew less and the light came filtering in.
-It was a gradual emergence into Divine consciousness.
-Once I emerged into the light, it remained a growing presence.
+The darkness grew less and the light came filtering in and remained a growing presence.